peidevs/OpenDataBookClub/_includes/content.md

 ## When

 We meet on the 4th week of the month (usually Tuesday).
-Our next meeting will be [Tuesday, March 22, 2016](http://www.meetup.com/Open-Data-PEI/events/229432782/).
+Our next meeting will be in late June, 2016.
+Check out our [MeetUp page.](http://www.meetup.com/Open-Data-PEI/)

 {% comment %}
 Everyone welcome: the audience is *not* just software developers!